Euphe/google-interview-university/README.md

     - Codewars: https://www.codewars.com/

     - Exercises for getting better at a given language: http://exercism.io/languages
+## Other:
+    - [ ] http://www.codefool.org/wiki_165/index.php?title=Google_Interview_Questions - primarily use as a source of topics to study

 ## Once you're closer to the interview
 - [ ] http://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/